DavidMertz/RegEx_Puzzles/book.md

 You may want to think about why the quick-failing message also fails.
 Pause for a moment.

-But then notice that the final few symbols in that message are "black square" which can only occur in type 1 blocks; in the specification, a type 2 block must always come immediatey before the end-of-transmission terminator.
+But then notice that the final symbol in that message is "black square" which can only occur in type 1 blocks; in the specification, a type 2 block must always come immediatey before the end-of-transmission terminator.
 Nonetheless, the regular expression engine figures that out in (significantly) less than 1/100th of a second.